Journal of Organizational Effectiveness: People and Performance

 - Forge points of common understanding and informing respective disciplines of knowledge that can be co-opted and applied to new settings

-To address the cross-disciplinary issue, the journal should serve to cross-fertilise academic debates, forging points of common understanding and informing respective disciplines of knowledge that can be co-opted and applied to new settings.
-It will tap disciplines beyond those typically associated with HR and organisation effectiveness, such as consumer behaviour, operations, risk and crisis management, political economy, population ecology, and industrial sociology, amongst others.
+To address the cross-disciplinary issue, the journal serves to cross-fertilise academic debates, forging points of common understanding and informing respective disciplines of knowledge that can be co-opted and applied to new settings.
+It taps disciplines beyond those typically associated with HR and organisation effectiveness, such as consumer behaviour, operations, risk and crisis management, political economy, population ecology, and industrial sociology, amongst others.

-The journal will be focused on the role of people in organisational effectiveness.
-It will carry research concerned with the experience of workforces and the productivity and performance of employees, management functions and organisations, based on integrative reviews and critiques of existing theory and practice.
+The journal is focused on the role of people in organisational effectiveness.
+It carries research concerned with the experience of workforces and the productivity and performance of employees, management functions and organisations, based on integrative reviews and critiques of existing theory and practice.

-To address the challenge of multiple levels of analysis, it will publish research papers that tackle performance issues that have relevance at the individual, team, function, organisation and societal (policy) level.
+To address the challenge of multiple levels of analysis, it publishes research papers that tackle performance issues that have relevance at the individual, team, function, organisation and societal (policy) level.

-It will adopt a broad definition of performance, beyond just financial performance, but tapping into the achievement of important distal strategic outcomes (such as innovation, customer centricity, operational excellence, globalisation) and into the intermediate performance outcomes necessary to achieve these.
+It adopts a broad definition of performance, beyond just financial performance, but tapping into the achievement of important distal strategic outcomes (such as innovation, customer centricity, operational excellence, globalisation) and into the intermediate performance outcomes necessary to achieve these.

 All papers should have a performance connotation, either by including hard performance data or by focusing on key processes and capabilities considered central to performance.
 The research should cover issues that academics, practitioners and employees see as being important and investigate performance in terms of what it means for organisational effectiveness, business models and the people management process.